smoelius/Developer-Resources/Truebit-Wiki.md

 Welcome to the Truebit wiki.

-There are more details on the Truebit protocol.
+You will find more detailed discussions of the Truebit protocol here.

 * The Incentive Layer
   * [Incentive Layer – Details](https://github.com/TrueBitFoundation/Developer-Resources/wiki/Incentive-Layer-%E2%80%93-Details)